skhiggins/Python_guide/README.md

 - Use `matplotlib` or `seaborn` for graphing.
 For graphs with colors, use `cubehelix` for a colorblind friendly palette.
 - For reproducible graphs, always specify the `width` and `height` arguments in `savefig`.
-- To see what the final graph looks like, open the file that you save since its appearance will differ from what you see in the Jupyter Notebook or Spyder plots pane.
+- To see what the final graph looks like, open the file that you save since its appearance will differ from what you see in the JupyterLabs or the Spyder plots pane.
 - For higher (in fact, infinite) resolution, save graphs as .eps files.
 (This is better than .pdf given that .eps are editable images, which is sometimes required by journals.)
   - I've written a Python function [`crop_eps`](https://github.com/skhiggins/PythonTools/blob/master/crop_eps.py) to crop (post-process) .eps files when you can't get the cropping just right in Stata.
 - For maps (and working with geospatial data more broadly), use `GeoPandas`.